prannoymulmi/Smart-Vehicle-Server-Simulator/README.md

 # Additional Mitigations applied

 * Use of secure encrypted protocols like SSL to transmit the data between client and the server.
+This is achieved by using the TLS/SSL wrapper provided by python which uses the TLSv1.3 with OpenSSL v1.1.1 (Python Software Foundation, 2023).
   ### Test for Man-in-the-middle
     * Two test scenarios were applied where the client-server connection was in plain text and the other encrypted with its corresponding certificates.